"Whatever the question, love is the answer." - The Dalai Lama

 you fewer tough moments and more melt-your-heart moments with your child.
 That you find yourself really enjoying your precious, unique, amazing child.

 That you love being your child's parent.
-That you rediscover the depths of your love.
+That you rediscover the joy in parenting.

 Love never fails.
 Whatever the question, love is the answer.